 If I’m honest, it didn’t mean much.
 When you’ve been freelance for years Christmas doesn’t mean what it does if you’ve been employed.
 If you are working on a contract which sprawls Christmas you may or may not get a bit of time off, and you may or may not be invited to the works do.
 Over the years I often found myself working in London and so the Christmas party has mostly fallen on the day everyone finished for Christmas.

-Several times I would attend for about an hour then fight my way through the London Christmas crowds to get to Kings Cross for one of the late night trains back up to Leeds.
+Several times I attended for about an hour then had ro fight my way through the London Christmas crowds to get to Kings Cross for one of the late night trains back up to Leeds.
 Now that’s one grim way to sober up, on a cold gloomy train surrounded by a dwindling number of fellow half-drunk travellers.
 Not to mention the fun of trying to get a taxi out of Leeds station when the entire city has just had its own Christmas party.

 So, while some Christmases have been amazing over the years, several Christmases have often passed me by.
 In telly, if you’re not working in November you’re unlikely to be working in December.
-And so if you have a contract that finishes late in the year you may be pretty skint by December, with no sign of any work until January so the whole frivolity around everyone breaking up for a two-week can be quite depressing.
+And so if you have a contract that finishes late in the year you may have had quite a few weeks out of work by Christmas, with no sign of any work for some weeks to come so the whole frivolity from everyone else who is breaking up for a two-week beer fest can be quite depressing.

 Back in December 2017, as D and I took up our invitations, and stepped into the local golf club, festooned with tinsel and sparkly wall hangings, it was like stepping into a scene in a movie.